hi-carry-lee/next-auth-demo/README.md

 30. Change password with old password confirmation in Settings page
 31. Enable/disable two-factor auth in Settings page
 32. Change user role in Settings page (for development purposes only)

+# TODO

+1. use redis to store 2fa token and comfirmation data;
+2. add global toast style for error and success message;
+3. after two-factor auth, there is a bug about redirect to settings page;